bobaejeon/AITrainer/README.md

 #### Things to be improved
 - Applying it to various kinds of exercises<br>
-- Improving accuracy, especially when face of a user is not shown<br>
+- Improving accuracy, especially when face of a user's is not shown: applying improved DL model<br>
 - Detecting multiple people<br>
 - User interface<br>
 etc.